 Flushing, hives, itching, erythema plus respiratory (wheezing, dyspnea, hypoxia) or gastrointestinal symptoms (nausea, vomiting, abdominal pain) with normal blood pressure and perfusion.
 Severe symptoms:

-Flushing, hives, itching, erythema plus respiratory (wheezing, dyspnea, hypoxia) or gastrointestinal symptoms (nausea, vomiting, abdominal pain) with hypotension/ poor perfusion or isolated hypotension.
+Flushing, hives, itching, erythema plus respiratory (wheezing, dyspnea, hypoxia) or gastrointestinal symptoms (nausea, vomiting, abdominal pain) with hypotension and poor perfusion.

 - Allergic reactions may occur with only respiratory and gastrointestinal symptoms and have no rash/ skin involvement. - Angioedema is seen in moderate to severe reactions and is swelling involving the face, lips or airway structures.
-This can also be seen in patients taking blood pressure medications like Prinivil / Zestril (lisinopril)-typically end in -il. - Hereditary Angioedema involves swelling of the face, lips, airway structures, extremities, and may cause moderate to severe abdominal pain.
+This can also in patients taking blood pressure medications like Prinivil / Zestril (lisinopril)-typically end in -il. - Hereditary Angioedema involves swelling of the face, lips, airway structures, extremities, and may cause moderate to severe abdominal pain.
 Some patients are prescribed specific medications to aid in reversal of swelling.
-Paramedic may assist or administer this medication per patient/ package instructions. - Patients with moderate and severe reactions should receive a 12 lead ECG and should be continually monitored, but this - should NOT delay administration of epinephrine. - EMR/ EMT:
+Paramedic may assist or administer this medication per patient/ package instructions. - Fluids and Medication titrated to maintain a SBP >70 + (age in years x 2) mmHg. - Patients with moderate and severe reactions should receive a 12-Lead ÉCG and should be continually monitored, but this should NOT delay administration of epinephrine. - EMR/ EMT: